Cryptographic Specifications of CryptPeer

 - or on event (tab change, focus loss, etc.);

-- memory erasure of plaintext buffers after re-encryption.
+- erasure of plaintext buffers after use when possible.

-Uses a view key K_view derived from K_seg.
+This mode MAY use a K_view view key derived from K_seg.

 8.3 CryptPeer Defense Mode

-Objective: regal / highly sensitive uses.
+Objective: sovereign or highly sensitive usages.
 Learn more →

-- reduced or absent history depending on configuration.
+- reduced or absent history depending on requirements.

 9.1 Favorites List